Last Updated: January 1, 2026

 Local Minimum Wage in Arizona

-The cities of Flagstaff and Tucson follow their own set of minimum wage rates shown below:
+The cities of Flagstaff and Tucson follow their own set of minimum wage rates separate from the statewide rate.
+Each year on January 1, local minimum wage rates are adjusted using the CPI.

 Flagstaff Minimum Wage